Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: System Model, Assumptions, and the Concept of Self-Sustainability

 \subsection{Definitions and Assumptions}

-We will consider a harvest-store-consume (HSC) system.
-That is, all the harvested energy is first collected, before being consumed.
-Thus, the consumer obtains the harvested energy indirectly from the storage facility (or the rechargeable battery).
-The harvested energy can arrive into the storage in continuous fashion (as in solar or wind or grid power source) or in impulsive fashion.
+We consider an HSC system in which all the harvested energy is first collected, before being consumed.
+Thus, the consumer obtains the harvested energy indirectly from the rechargeable battery.
+The harvested energy can arrive into the battery in a continuous fashion (as in solar or wind) or in an impulsive fashion (as in body motions).
 We will restrict our analysis to the case of impulsive energy arrivals.
+Continuous energy arrivals can be converted into impulsive energy arrival by appropriate sampling.
 Thus, our main physical assumption is as follows:

 \begin{assumption} Harvested energy arrives as impulses into the storage system. \end{assumption}